 In a competitive industry, it’s easy to feel like publishers hold all the power.
 But the truth is they need good content—and writers have a right to not be fleeced.
 Here are some situations when the best option just might be to walk away from that book contract or that freelance writing job.

 This year, to accompany our annual list of 101 Best Websites for Writers, we decided to put together a list of what we think are the best podcasts for writers.
-Here are our favorites—let us know if you have any additional suggestions!
+Here are our favorites.

 How do individual writers, with unique styles and voices, come together to produce a cohesive novel with seamless prose?
 Here are 10 things you need to know when attempting to write collaboratively.